jmichaellimpro-png/industrial-math-linearization-engine/README.md

 # industrial-math-linearization-engine
 This repository refactors legacy, hardcoded conditional logic (500+ lines of nested if/else statements or static lookup tables) into a vectorized linear interpolation and scale-factor adjustment engine using NumPy
+Here is the complete setup for **`dynamic-linear-interpolation-schema`**.

+This repository refactors legacy, hardcoded conditional logic (500+ lines of nested `if/else` statements or static lookup tables) into a vectorized linear interpolation and scale-factor adjustment engine using `NumPy`.

 # Dynamic Linear Interpolation Schema

 A lightweight, high-performance mathematical engine designed to replace 500+ lines of legacy, hardcoded conditional scripts with vectorized linear interpolation (`NumPy`) and dynamic scale-factor adjustment routines.